Managing Currencies and Exchange Rates for Your Markets

 - Payment currency: When local currency display is enabled, customers will pay in their local currency by default.
 If it is disabled, the default payment currency will be the market base currency.
 If neither the local currency nor the market base currency is supported by the payment provider, the payment currency will default to the store currency.

-SHOPLINE supports both automatic and manual exchange rate conversions, allowing you to choose the method that best suits your business needs.
+SHOPLINE supports both Dynamic rate and Fixed rate, allowing you to choose the method that best suits your business needs.

 -

-- Manual rates only apply when the store currency differs from the market base currency, and there is a direct one-to-one exchange relationship between the two.
-Refer to the table below for when you can use manual exchange rates:
+Fixed rates only apply when the store currency differs from the market base currency, and there is a direct one-to-one exchange relationship between the two.
+Refer to the table below for when you can use fixed rates:

-Market Type Base Currency Local Currency Display Manual Rate Option Single-country market Local currency N/A Available Multi-country market Store currency Enabled or Disabled Not available Non-store currency Enabled Not available Non-store currency Disabled Available Note: Manual exchange rates are not available for the primary market.
+Market Type Base Currency Local Currency Display Manual Rate Option Single-country market Local currency N/A Available Multi-country market Store currency Enabled or Disabled Not available Non-store currency Enabled Not available Non-store currency Disabled Available Note: Fixed rates are not available for the primary market.

 -